McCambley/web_project_4/README.md

 - **ES6 Class Structure**

   - Code has been refactored to incorporate ES6 classes.
 This refactor will (hopefully) increase readability which will assist with eventual scale increase down the line.
-Due to the inherant flexibility of ES6 classes, the codebase as a whole is more flexible and the modular structure is well prepared to incorporate more functionality into the page.
+Due to the inherent flexibility of ES6 classes, the codebase as a whole is more flexible and the modular structure is well prepared to incorporate more functionality into the page.

 - **Webpack**